 Rule #1: Respect the Arctic

 The cold is brutal and unforgiving during oil spill recovery operations.
 Ice can hide the location of oil spills, so finding it can be the first problem.
-Ice flows make it hard to get to oil spills and can batter or crush equipment.
+Ice flows make it hard to get to oil spills and can batter or crush the equipment.
 Wet equipment can freeze solid when you hoist it out of the water.
 The oil itself becomes thick in the cold, almost like tar, and can be difficult to collect.

 The Arctic is a diverse place, even in the winter.
-In the Baltic we might find the crushed ice left behind by icebreakers.
-Off Norway we could have open water.
-In other places we could have ice flows.
+In the Baltic, we might find the crushed ice left behind by icebreakers.
+Off Norway, we could have open water.
+In other places, we could have ice flows.
 Conditions can also change rapidly.
 A switch in wind direction can cover open water with a solid sheet of ice within minutes.
 The Arctic demands respect.

 Arctic oil spill response (OSR) is constantly evolving, which is why Lamor works with groups like the EU and the Finnish State to study and test the best cold-weather oil recovery ideas.
-For example, in the Grace project we studied how oil moves under solid ice and how to retrieve it.
+For example, in the Grace project, we studied how oil moves under solid ice and how to retrieve it.
 Some of the results were presented in the seminar Oil Spills in Arctic Areas.
-In the LO-ICE project we partnered with the icebreaker operator Arctia and received R&D funding from Finland to test both equipment and operations.
+In the LO-ICE project, we partnered with the icebreaker operator Arctia and received R&D funding from Finland to test both equipment and operations.
 Here we examined how a vessel-mounted mechanical recovery skimmer could work in different ice conditions.

 The main thing Northern groups need is OSR equipment and procedures which will work in their particular Arctic situations.
 They need equipment they can rely on to perform in these locales, which are often remote.